The Wolfson Light Microscopy Facility

 - Nick van Hateren, Light Sheet Microscope Manager: email@example.com, 0114 2222377

 The diversity of systems available offers a range of techniques.
-We offer training in the use of the systems and advice for:
+We offer training in the use of the systems and advice for a number of techniques such as:

 - Brightfield, DIC, phase contrast imaging